yuekcc/goSnowFlake/README.md

 ```

 An id is composed by three part: timestamp in millon second, worker id, and sequence.
-Sequence is zero default. when timestamp is the same, we use sequence to avoid conflict
+Sequence is zero by default.
+When timestamp is the same, we use sequence to avoid conflict.